sktonyca/Weather/README.md

 <h2>Need Fixing</h2>

-Some cities has extra characters at the end which is not accepted yet
+1. Some cities has extra characters at the end which is not accepted yet (fixed)

 Example:
 <ul>